-Last updated on : 17 Jul, 2025
+Last updated on : 04 May, 2026

-Cervical cancer is a serious health concern for women worldwide.
-It occurs when healthy cells in the cervix, which is the narrow lower part of the uterus connecting to the vagina, undergo abnormal changes and grow uncontrollably.
 In most cases, cervical cancer develops due to a persistent infection with specific types of human papillomavirus (HPV), a common sexually transmitted virus.
 Understanding the causes, symptoms, and prevention strategies for cervical cancer is crucial for maintaining women's health.

-Cervical cancer begins when the cells lining the cervix start to grow abnormally.
-These cells may gradually develop precancerous changes, known as cervical intraepithelial neoplasia (CIN) or cervical dysplasia.
 Over time, if left untreated, these abnormal cells can progress into invasive cervical cancer.
 The process of developing cervical cancer is usually slow, taking several years to advance from precancerous changes to cancer.
 However, regular screening through Pap tests and HPV testing can detect these changes early, allowing for prompt treatment and prevention of cancer development.

-Category | Details |
+| Category | Details |

-Also Referred as | Cervical carcinoma, cervical neoplasm |
+| Also Referred to as | Cervical carcinoma, cervical neoplasm |

-Commonly Occurs In | Women, particularly those over 30 years old |
+| Commonly Occurs In | Women, particularly those over 30 years old |

-Affected Organ | Cervix |
+| Affected Organ | Cervix |

-Type | Squamous cell carcinoma, adenocarcinoma, adenosquamous carcinoma |
+| Type | Squamous cell carcinoma, adenocarcinoma, adenosquamous carcinoma |

-Common Signs | Abnormal vaginal bleeding, pelvic pain, vaginal discharge, and in advanced cases, leg swelling and weight loss |
+| Common Signs | Abnormal vaginal bleeding, pelvic pain, vaginal discharge, and, in advanced cases, leg swelling and weight loss |

-Consulting Specialist | Gynaecologist, oncologist |
+| Consulting Specialist | Gynaecologist, oncologist |

-Treatement Procedures | Surgery, radiation therapy, chemotherapy, or a combination of these |
+| Treatment Procedures | Surgery, radiation therapy, chemotherapy, or a combination of these |

-Managed By | Surgical procedures (conization, hysterectomy & loop electrosurgical excision procedure), Radiation therapy (external-beam radiation therapy & Internal-beam radiation therapy), Chemotherapy (cisplatin & cisplatin with 5-f |
+| Managed By | Surgical procedures (conization, hysterectomy & loop electrosurgical excision procedure), Radiation therapy (external-beam radiation therapy & Internal-beam radiation therapy), Chemotherapy (cisplatin & cisplatin with 5-f |

-Mimiciking Condition | Endometriosis, uterine fibroids, non-cancerous cervical lesions |
+| Mimicking Condition | Endometriosis, uterine fibroids, and non-cancerous cervical lesions |

 In its early stages, cervical cancer often does not cause noticeable symptoms.
 As the cancer progresses, however, the following signs and symptoms may appear: